kuprel/plugins/packages/firebase_ml_vision/README.md

 </application>
 ```

-## Using an On-device FirbaseVisionDetector
+## Using an On-device FirebaseVisionDetector

 ### 1. Create a `FirebaseVisionImage`.